khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 ## Programme
 The full 3-day programme, including the pre-conference day with workshops, can be found in [this PDF file](../assets/docs/2025-conference/darci-full-programme.pdf) and [this Word file](../assets/docs/2025-conference/darci-full-programme.docx).

-Abstracts and bios for the workshops can be found in [this PDF file](../assets/docs/2025-conference/darci-pre-conference-workshops.pdf) and [this Word file](../assets/docs/2025-conference/darci-pre-conference-workshops.docx).
+Abstracts and bios for the Wednesday workshops can be found in [this PDF file](../assets/docs/2025-conference/darci-pre-conference-workshops.pdf) and [this Word file](../assets/docs/2025-conference/darci-pre-conference-workshops.docx).

+Abstracts and bios for the conference (Thursday and Friday) can be found in [this PDF file](../assets/docs/2025-conference/darci-abstract-booklet.pdf) and [this Word file](../assets/docs/2025-conference/darci-abstract-booklet.docx).

 <br>